| Feature | Grifin The original spend-to-own app | Slyce Flat $9.99/mo spend-to-own |

 Pick Grifin

 Grifin shipped first, the UI is mature, and the subscription buys you a real operating history.
-If subscription cost doesn't bother you and you want a product you can use today, Grifin works.You want the same mechanic for free
+If subscription cost doesn't bother you and you want a product you can use today, Grifin works.You want the same mechanic with a flat fee and sharper matching

 Pick Slyce